emarcey/cicerone/glossary/yeasts & other organisms.md

 	* Flavors/Aromas tangy, smooth
 	* Notes:
 		* that ferments sugar into lactic acid (tangy and smooth)
+		* is the thing that makes sour cream, buttermilk, yogurt, cheese, cultured butter
+		* prefers lactose, but ferments other stuff too
 		* can ferment with or without oxygen
 		* produces lactic acid & CO2
 		* **thinner and cleaner on palate than pediococcus**